More Than a Mountain

 On any bus ride, your party will want at least one camera and one pair of binoculars to share.

-On some occasions, bus riders are lucky enough for animals to appear near, or even on, the Park Road.
+Occasionally, bus riders are lucky enough for animals to appear near, or even on, the Park Road.
 Such opportunities offer fantastic views to the naked eye, and even a disposable camera can capture great photos.

 More often, however, you will see wildlife at a distance, particularly in areas where the road travels above treeline.
 In such cases, binoculars will be useful to truly observe animals, and a stronger camera may be necessary to take worthwhile photos.